openresty/lua-nginx-module/README.markdown

 **context:** *init_worker_by_lua&#42;, set_by_lua&#42;, rewrite_by_lua&#42;, access_by_lua&#42;, content_by_lua&#42;, header_filter_by_lua&#42;, body_filter_by_lua&#42;, log_by_lua&#42;, ngx.timer.&#42;, balancer_by_lua&#42;, ssl_certificate_by_lua&#42;*

-Similar to [ngx.re.match](#ngxrematch) but only returns the begining index (`from`) and end index (`to`) of the matched substring.
+Similar to [ngx.re.match](#ngxrematch) but only returns the beginning index (`from`) and end index (`to`) of the matched substring.
 The returned indexes are 1-based and can be fed directly into the [string.sub](http://www.lua.org/manual/5.1/manual.html#pdf-string.sub) API function to obtain the matched substring.

 In case of errors (like bad regexes or any PCRE runtime errors), this API function returns two `nil` values followed by a string describing the error.